Every year, a number of international students join our graduate music community.

 Step 7: Schedule a Visit or Take a Virtual Tour

-Yes, we know a visit might not be possible.
-But if it is, we'd love to see you.
-If not, take the virtual campus tour.
+We know a visit is not possible right now, but when it is, we'd love to see you.
+Until then, take the virtual campus tour.